A century of decisions

 Seattle's first modern streetcar since 1941 begins service on December 12.
 The 1.3-mile line connects Westlake Center to the South Lake Union neighborhood, which was transforming into a tech hub anchored by Amazon.

-The South Lake Union Streetcar marked Seattle's return to streetcar transit after 66 years.
+Why it matters — The South Lake Union Streetcar marked Seattle's return to streetcar transit after 66 years.
 It was part of a national streetcar revival inspired by Portland's success and helped catalyze billions in development in the neighborhood.

 2003